- 1 of 2

 The project combines local civic engagement with the possibility of advocacy strategies emerging at a national level.
 There is no age restriction, and the network has members from age 20 to 70.

-Already, local initiatives have been supported in the Damascus area and the northwest.
+Already, local initiatives have been supported in two communities.
 AFSC is due to support the extension of the network to the Kurdish areas of Syria on the Turkish border.